Shemp Howard: The Three Stooges: 1946–1955

-During 1938–1940 and 1944–1946, Howard appeared in Columbia's two-reel comedies, co-starring with Columbia regulars Andy Clyde, The Glove Slingers, El Brendel, and Tom Kennedy.
+From 1938 to 1940 and again from 1944 to 1946, Howard appeared in Columbia's two-reel comedies, co-starring with Columbia regulars Andy Clyde, The Glove Slingers, El Brendel, and Tom Kennedy.
 He was given his own starring series in 1944.
-He was working for Columbia in this capacity when his brother Curly was felled by a debilitating stroke on May 6, 1946.
-Curly had already suffered a series of strokes prior to the filming of If a Body Meets a Body (1945), and in January 1945 Shemp filled in for Curly at a week-long appearance at the St. Charles Theatre in New Orleans.
+Meanwhile, his brother Curly's health was declining.
+Curly had suffered a series of strokes prior to the filming of If a Body Meets a Body (1945), culminating in a medical emergency with Shemp rushing to his brothers' aid.
+As Variety reported in January 1945: "Vaude dates for the Three Stooges have been canceled because of illnesses of Curley [sic] Howard.
+Howard was taken ill at the St. Charles Theatre, New Orleans, last week.
+Shemp Howard subbed for that engagement.
+Stands in Cleveland, Boston, and Chicago had to be called off."

-Shemp agreed to fill in for Curly in Columbia's popular Stooge shorts, knowing that if he refused, Moe and Larry would be out of work.
-He intended to stay only until Curly recovered, which never happened as Curly's health continued to worsen.
-Curly died on January 18, 1952, at the age of 48.
-Shemp agreed to remain with the group permanently.
+While Shemp was starring in his own Columbia shorts, Curly was felled by a debilitating stroke on May 6, 1946.
+Shemp agreed to fill in for Curly in the Stooge shorts until Curly was well enough to work.
+In a letter to Curly, Moe wrote: "The first picture in which Shemp operates in your place was very good, but altho [sic] Shemp is a great comic in his own right, Larry and I miss you very much and we are hoping and praying to have you back with us soon now."
+Curly never regained his health, and died on January 18, 1952, at the age of 48.
+Shemp remained with the Stooges for the rest of his life.

 Shemp's role as the third Stooge was much different from Curly's.
-While he could still roll with the punches in response to Moe's slapstick abuse, he was more of a laid-back dimwit as opposed to Curly's energetic man-child persona.
-And unlike Curly, who had many distinct mannerisms, Shemp's most notable characteristic as a Stooge was a high-pitched "bee-bee-bee-bee-bee-bee!" sound, a sort of soft screech done by inhaling.
-It was a multipurpose effect: He emitted this sound when scared, sleeping (done as a form of snoring), overtly happy, or dazed.
+His characterization was more relaxed as opposed to Curly's energetic persona.
+Unlike Curly, who had many distinct mannerisms, Shemp's most notable characteristic as a Stooge was a high-pitched "vee-vee-vee-vee-vee-vee!" sound, a sort of soft screech done by inhaling.
+It was a multipurpose effect: he emitted this sound when scared, sleeping (done as a form of snoring), overtly happy, or dazed.
 It became his trademark sound as the "nyuk nyuk" sound had become Curly's.
 Because of his established solo career, he was also given opportunities in the films to do some of his own comic routines.
+"Shemp was an instinctive actor, a great improviser," recalled director Edward Bernds.
+"Many times when I was directing him, I would actually delay in cutting a scene just to see what he would do.
+He used to bowl me over with the things he'd dream up."

 During this period, The Three Stooges ventured into live television appearances, beginning on Tuesday, October 19, 1948, with Milton Berle on his Texaco Star Theatre program.

-Shemp appeared with Moe and Larry in 73 short subjects (77 when counting four that were made after Shemp's death by incorporating stock footage).
-The trio also made the feature film Gold Raiders (1951).
-Shemp suffered a mild stroke in November 1952, but recovered within weeks.
-The medical episode had no noticeable effect on his remaining films with the Stooges, many of which were remakes of earlier films that also used recycled footage to reduce costs.